 This article applies to both Quantum Mocap Metagloves and Quantum XR Metagloves.

 This document assumes unreal 5.0.x asbaseline, but these steps are also applicable on 4.25, 4.26, 4.27 and 5.1.

-To add the plugin, you need to add the downloaded plugin to Unreal’s Plugin folder.
+To add the plugin, you need to download the Unreal LiveLink Plugin for MANUS Core 2 from our resource center and add it to Unreal’s Plugin folder.